leanswift/leanswift.github.io/Customerportal/src/pages/customer-portal/21.2.0/usermanual-customerportal-admin-user.md

 - **Send Email from M3 IDM as No**

 When *Send Email from M3 IDM* is selected as No, two additional configuration is enabled to configure the Email sender and Email template.
-When *Email Documents Cron* is triggered the items/download api call is made to IDM to retrive the Customer invoice or Order confirmation document.
-The document is stored in magento db, mail is sent to customer with the configured sender and email template.
+When *Email Documents Cron* is triggered the items/search api call is made to IDM to retrive the Customer invoice or Order confirmation document.
+The document is stored in magento db, mail is sent to customer with the configured sender and email template based on when *Email Documents Cron* is triggered.

 <kbd>